nailkhaf/san-staking/README.md

 4. Initially, the contract logic can be updated by a person, but later we should be able to set up a governance contract which will be managed by voting and which will perform the logic update operations.

+##### Notice
+Disadvantage of these requirements that user can withdraw his liquidity tokens at any time.
+So he can provide and take back liquidity from uniswap pools during the day and get access to paid products.
+I think in production version better to use farming mechanism with locking tokens for some time.

 ### [Proxy Upgrade Pattern](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies)

 I choose approach proxy upgrade pattern, as it has more flexibility and less hardcode for upgrading contracts.